What is a Lightbox Popup and How to Create One?

 - Free content in exchange for an email address — a pretty fair deal from viewers’ standpoint.
 It’s a great tool for developing your subscriber list, as well.

-4. Using lightbox popups for abandoned carts is a must
+4. Using website lightbox popups for abandoned carts is a must

 Lightbox Popup Example #4